ArpanMaheshwari144/Complete-NodeJS/README.md

 ```sh
 npm i -g nodemon
 ```
-This will download nodemon globally
+This will download nodemon globally.

 Also you can run the files by the help of nodemon using this command:
 ```sh